dgtized/scrapyard/README.md

     search --key "foo,bar" --paths a
 ```

+In order to use an S3 bucket as a cache yard, the bucket name must be prefixed with `s3://`, otherwise `scrapyard` will infer the yard is a local directory.

 Example IAM permissions for the hypothetical `scrapyard.foo.com` are included in `iam-scrapyard.json`.

 Crush is not available for expiring caches in s3 buckets, it is recommended to